GrammaTech/j8-tests/Readme.md

 * There is no single entry point for the Java8 runtime, and it certainly isn't suitable for analysis as a whole.
 Instead small subsets or individual classes are typically analyzed.

+### Jetty

+* [Jetty](http://www.eclipse.org/jetty/) is a web server and servlet container.
+* It is about 450k lines of code and about 1mb of jars (but some thing are dynamically loaded and weren't included in the test suite).
+* The source code is available at https://github.com/eclipse/jetty.project.git.
+The provided jars were built with <tt>0fc897233a0a83720d7d353b98224b662f152463</tt> (the 9.4.0 development branch)
+* Jetty uses lambda expressions and method references.
+* <tt>org.eclipse.jetty.start.Main</tt> has a main method and is the primary driver for the server.

 <a name="provided-tests"/>